WordPress Pros and Cons – Is It the Best CMS Website Builder for You?

 There are many WordPress pros and cons to consider when choosing the best website builder for your unique requirements.
-At the time of writing in 2018, over 30% of websites use WordPress, and nearly 60% of CMS (content management system) sites run on it.
+At the time of this update in June 2019, over 34% of all websites use WordPress, and 60.8% * of websites using a CMS (content management system) run on it.
 Does that mean you should follow suit…?

 WordPress was created in 2003 and has since been used to create literally millions of websites blogs and online portals.
 Now the most popular single content management system, WordPress accounts for nearly a third of all the web pages that can be accessed online.